Generic selectors

 Fertility Clinics:

-• Some fertility clinics offer surrogacy programs and can assist in connecting intended parents with surrogate mothers.
+• Some fertility clinics offer surrogacy programs and can assist in connecting intended parents with surrogate.
 They also provide the necessary medical procedures, such as IVF and embryo transfer.

 • Clinics might work in partnership with surrogacy agencies or have their own network of surrogates.